ENCCS/documents-for-publications/qc-colonyos-tutorial/erikk_blog_bpg.md

 >
 </code>

-In the depolarizing noise model, every gate operation is followed by the application of the depolarizing channel \(\mathcal{E}_{\text{dep}}\) with a specified probability.
+In the depolarizing noise model, every gate operation is followed by the application of the depolarizing channel $`\mathcal{E}_{\text{dep}}`$ with a specified probability.
 This simulates the randomization of the qubit state due to interactions with the environment.

 For example, after applying a gate $U$, the state $\rho'$ becomes: